Skip to content Skip to footer navigation

 High-end brands generally have more premium features that may be important to you.
 Scanpan pans, for example, are made from 100% recycled aluminium for a greener production process.

-Some cheaper frying pans may have a thinner base, which can create a concave over time
+Some cheaper frying pans may have a thinner base, which can change shape over time, affecting its ability to evenly distribute heat

 Frying pans at the top of the price scale may use a higher quality of stainless steel, which can protect them for longer against rust or corrosion, or the non-stick coating may last longer than cheaper brands.

-Some cheaper frying pans also may have a thinner base, which can create a concave over time (affecting the pan's ability to evenly distribute heat, particularly if it's being used on an induction cooktop).
+Some cheaper frying pans also may have a thinner base, which can change shape over time, affecting the pan's ability to evenly distribute heat.

 The 24cm Kmart Anko frypan that performed as well as leading brands in our tests.